 EverKote 300 is can be used in a one or two coat application.
 The first coat may be thinned with up to 10%

 demineralized water, followed by one or more undiluted EverKote 300 top coats.
 On porpous or rough substrates,

 however, product should be diluted as required to maintain target coverage rate.
 DO NOT OVERAPPLY.
-Allow
+Allow a

-a minimum 6 hours' drying time between coats.
+minimum 6 hours' drying time between coats.
 Extend drying time when subsrates are saturated or weather is cool and damp.

-Surfaces to be treated must be clean, dry and free of dirt, dust, form oil, efflorescence, previous coatings (other
+Surfaces to be treated must be clean, dry and free of dirt, dust, form oil, efflorescence, previous coatings (other than

-with the substrate.
+substrate.
 Previous cementitious and silicate mineral coatings must be spot tested for compatibility in an inconspicuous area prior to large scale application.